Counter-protesters arrested during pro-Palestinian demonstration

 Chants of “free Palestine” and “ceasefire now” could be heard as the protesters set off.

+Another sign carried during the march shows the Jewish Star of David wrapped around a Nazi swastika with the slogan “No British politician should be a ‘friend of Israel’.”

+Others on the march had effigies of dead babies to highlight their demands for a ceasefire.

-A Palestinian flag was wrapped around a First World War memorial near London’s Wellington Arch.
+A Palestinian flag was also wrapped around a First World War memorial near London’s Wellington Arch.

 The statue commemorating those in the Machine Gun Corps was seen with the flag hanging from its waist.